Manage Microsoft Edge on iOS and Android with Intune

 Data protection app configuration scenarios

-Edge for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Microsoft Intune with an Intune App Protection Policy applied to the work or school account that is signed into the app and the policy settings are delivered only through a managed apps App Configuration Policy:
+Edge for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Microsoft Intune with a managed apps App Configuration Policy applied to the work or school account that is signed into the app:

 - Manage account synchronization